xAirx/FullStack-PassionProject/README.md

 - [x] SCSS
 - [x] TypeScript
 - [x] Storybook to help you create and show off your components
 - [x] Jest and React Testing Library enabling testing of the components
 - [ ] Reccomended Addons and fancy shiny ones...
+- [ ] Add way more components...

 #### Usage